-Although things had been going well for me in Albquerque, our income was increasingly unsteady.
-That was due to the financial situation at the New Mexico Symphony.
+Although things had been going well for me in Albuquerque, our income was increasingly unsteady.
+That was due to the financial situation at the New Mexico Symphony Orchestra.
 Paychecks were delayed and that made the staff nervous.
-Which means that Hanni started exploring moving on.
+Which means that Hannelore started exploring moving on.
 We didn’t want to rely solely on my earnings, should the Symphony fold.

-We went on a job-search trip to Saint Paul and Milwaukee.
+We went on a job-search trip to Saint Paul, MN, and Milwaukee, WI.
 Several months before, at a symphony marketing conference, Hannelore had met David Snead, head of the Marketing Department at the Milwaukee Symphony.
 He’d suggested she come visit if interested in a job with him.
-Hanni had also learned about an opening at the Saint Paul Chamber Orchestra.
+She had also learned about an opening at the Saint Paul Chamber Orchestra.

 What would I do, if she got one of those?
 We weren’t much concerned.
 Both cities, bigger and more culturally rich than Albuquerque, had what seemed to be major classical music radio stations.
-And, given my recent discovery of multiple ways to earn income as newscaster, reporter, jazz history and Italian teacher, we believed I’d find something.
+And, given my recent discovery of multiple ways to earn income as newscaster, reporter, and jazz history and Italian teacher, we believed I’d find something.

-Re the Twin Cities, I had been in touch with KCMP, an established non-commercial classical music station at St. Olaf College.
-I drove to Northfield to see if there could be some future for me there, part-time, substitute, something like that, having called ahead.
+Re: the Twin Cities, I had been in touch with KCMP, an established non-commercial classical music station at St. Olaf College.
+I drove to Northfield, MN, to see if there could be some future for me there, part-time, substitute, something like that, having called ahead.

 The manager seemed very interested in having me join the staff, although he didn’t mention a specific job.
-He showed me around the station of which he very proud.
+He showed me around the station, of which he very proud.
 Justifiably.
 It looked substantial and well furnished, larger and with more studios that any version of WNCN.
 It certainly was a far cry from KHFM.
-I told about Hanni’s and my plan to look into possibilities in Milwaukee, promising to be in touch again, once we’d made up our minds.
+I told him about Hannelore’s and my plan to look into possibilities in Milwaukee, promising to be in touch again, once we’d made up our minds.
 It was great to feel wanted.